Hip Trochanteric Bursitis – A Runner’s Approach to Diagnosing, Treating & Preventing the Injury

 There are some conditions that can be misdiagnosed as hip bursitis.
 These include a tear in the bursa sac, femoral acetabular impingement, a groin pull, arthritis, dysplasia, tendinitis, and pinched nerves, among others.
 For more information about these potential misdiagnoses, read the section in this article called “False Positives.”

 Even though the hips are a very important component of almost every physical movement we make, it is possible to experience relief from the pain of hip bursitis.
 The first options are always non-surgical.
 The non-surgical treatment options include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDS): Your doctor may recommend that you take an over-the-counter NSAID, such as ibuprofen or naproxen, to help lessen the pain.
 Taking an NSAID may also help reduce swelling, especially if used in conjunction with an ice pack.

-- Activity modification: Your doctor may recommend that you avoid or lessen participation in the activities that aggravate the symptoms.
+- Activity modification: Your doctor may recommend that you avoid or lesser participation in the activities that aggravate the symptoms.
 This will definitely be a recommended course of action if your condition is caused by overuse.
 For example, if overuse by running is the underlying cause, your doctor may ask you to run less frequently or take a break from running for a period of time.
-He or she may also suggest engaging in an alternative physical activity, such as swimming or boxing, until your symptoms subside.
+He or she may also suggest engaging in an alternative physical activity, such as swimming or boxing until your symptoms subside.
 Your doctor may also suggest that you continue the modified activity schedule to prevent instances of bursitis in the future.

-- Assistive devices: If you have especially severe symptom and are not able to cease activity or movement that is aggravating your doctor may recommend that you utilize an assistive device, like crutches, as part of your treatment.
+- Assistive devices: If you have an especially severe symptom and are not able to cease activity or movement that is aggravating your doctor may recommend that you utilize an assistive device, like crutches, as part of your treatment.
 Crutches are utilized as a treatment option for at least one week and sometimes longer.
 The use of crutches relieves pressure from your leg and eliminates use because the leg is elevated during walking.